microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 by **output array resource** and **output array offset**.
 The base address and **output array offset** must be 64-byte aligned.
-Also note that the size of the underlying allocation is guaranteed to be a multiple of 16 bytes, ensuring that there is valid memory between the end of the array and the 16-byte bounadry.
+Also note that the size of the underlying allocation is guaranteed to be a multiple of 16 bytes, ensuring that there is valid memory between the end of the array and the 16-byte boundary.
 Implementations may write to the contents of the padding between the end of the matrix and the 16-byte boundary, so developers should not use this padding space for anything else.